 National and international research continues to advance our understanding of psychological theories.
 These, in turn, can inform our understanding of people across the autism spectrum and have the potential to inform approaches to intervention and practice.

 Theorising in this area is complex.
-Here you will find a very basic summary of some of the key theories as well as details of where further reading can be sourced.
+Under the 'In this section' area on this page, you will find a very basic summary of some of the key theories as well as details of where further reading can be sourced.

 Baron-Cohen, S. (1995).
 Mindblindness.
 Cambridge, MA: MIT Press.

 Baron-Cohen, S. (1989).
 The autistic child’s theory of mind: A case of specific developmental delay.
 Journal of Child Psychology and Psychiatry, 30, 285 – 297.

 Baron-Cohen, S., Leslie, A., & Frith, U. (1985).
 Does the autistic child have a “theory of mind”?
 Cognition .21, 37-46.